 1 sprig curry leaves or bay leaf

-1 tsp. ginger garlic paste
+1 teaspoon ginger garlic paste

-¾ tsp red chili powder
+¾ teaspoon red chili powder (adjust to taste)

-1 tsp kasuri methi (optional)
+1 teaspoon kasuri methi (optional)

 Salt to taste

 1. On a medium flame, dry roast 2 tablespoons peanuts in a pan until deep golden and aromatic.
 Then reduce the flame to low and add sesame seeds.
 Stir them until they begin to splutter.
 Turn off and add coconut.
 Saute for some time.
 Cool all of these and make a powder.

 It will turn slightly greasy, lumpy and oily.
 It’s just fine but the powder must smell nice and nutty.
 Otherwise roast this for a few more minutes so it smells really good.